stenjo/dora/README.md

 repo: my-repository my-other-repository
 ```

-Default repo value is repository where action is installed if no repositories are specified.
+Default `repo` value is repository where action is installed
+if no repositories are specified.

 ### `owner`

 Owner of the repository.
-Default is current repository owner or organisation.
+Default is current repository owner or organization.
 Only one is handled.

 ### `token`